 “Marcus?
 Have we met him?”
 Betty asked.

 “No. He’s in my PE and Photography classes and writes a sports column that’s in the school newspaper.
 He’s real smart and a great writer.
 You should read some of the stories he’s written, they’re excellent.
-Anyway, I asked him if he was going to the game and he said no, that he didn’t have a way to get to the game.
+Anyway, I asked him if he was going to the game and he said no, that he didn’t have a way to get to and from the game.
 Since we have room in the SUV, I said we could take him.
 He has season tickets in our section.
 He’s a major basketball fan, he follows high school, college, and NBA games.
 He knows all of the top NBA players and their stats.
 It’s amazing, I asked him about the Warriors and he named the starting five and their scoring, three-point shooting, free throw percentage, rebounding, and assists.
+Right off the top of his head!
 I mean, that’s amazing.
 Of course I don’t know if he’s right, I sure don’t know any of that stuff, but I could look some of it up that I remember.
 But I’m not going to bother.
 I’d rather just think it’s amazing that he knows it all.”

 “Tom is a Lakers fan.
 It’ll be fun to listen to them argue about the players on the Lakers and the Warriors,” Jen added.